Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

     end.

 (single-axis-tuple)=
-The [slices](slices-docs) document stressed the point that slices always keep the axis they index, but it wasn't clear why that is important until now.
+The [slices](slices-docs) page stressed the point that [slices always keep the axis they index](subarray), but it wasn't clear why that is important until now.
 Suppose we slice the first axis of `a`, then later, we take that array and want to get the first element of the last row.

 ```py